nginxinc/nginx-wiki/source/start/topics/recipes/wordpress.rst

 Abridged basic setup
 ^^^^^^^^^^^^^^^^^^^^

-Hopefully you have read the documentation above and maybe worked on setting up a virtual server or two in Nginx already - if not there are a few notes below, but you should still read the documentation.
+Hopefully you have read the documentation above and maybe worked on setting up a virtual server or two in NGINX already - if not there are a few notes below, but you should still read the documentation.

 First we setup a named upstream for our php, which allows us to abstract the backend and easily change the port or add more backends.
 After that, we setup our virtual host configuration for domain.tld.